-B.7.4 World (and European) Single Distances Speed Skating Championships
+B.7.3 Senior Speed Skating Championships in Single Distances

 For both ladies and men, the two best ranked and another selected Skater in each distance, including Mass Start, shall be tested.
-The same Skater will be tested only once on the same day with the exception of necessary Testing for the setting of a world record.
+The same Skater will be tested only once on the same day with the exception of necessary Testing for the setting of a World Record.
 (See Article B.4.6. above).
 If the selected Skater is competing in two different distances on the same day, the procedures regarding "Special issue for In-Competition Notification" referred to in Article B.4.7 will apply.
 If the winner of a race is competing in a second distance on the same day she/he will be treated according to Article B.4.6.